 Farmers may find it difficult to access credit and are vulnerable to market volatility and consequent fluctuations in the prices of agricultural inputs and outputs.
 Farmers are further constrained by inadequate training and education in agricultural concerns, thus reducing their knowledge of, and access to, innovative technologies; a lack of capacity-building for farmers’ organizations has an effect on farmer autonomy.
 Poor infrastructure and limited storage options contribute to low productivity and post-harvest crop losses.

-For Mali to become food secure and benefit from more broad-based economic growth, there needs to be a greater stress on natural resource management; additionally, the challenges of low productivity, post-harvest crop losses, and under-developed markets must be addressed.
+For Mali to become food secure and benefit from more broad-based economic growth, there needs to be greater stress on natural resource management; additionally, the challenges of low productivity, post-harvest crop losses, and under-developed markets must be addressed.

 Work of Syngenta Foundation for Sustainable Agriculture in Mali